 It takes dedication, desire and a strong will to enter the firefighter or emergency care personnel fields.
 Yet the rewards are many, and those who secure jobs are deeply committed to their work.

-College of DuPage offers two-year degrees in Fire Science Technology and Emergency Medical Services, as well as certificates in Fire Prevention, Firefighter, Fire Officer, Paramedic and Emergency Medical Technician (EMT).
+College of DuPage Fire Science Division offers two-year degrees in Fire Science Technology and Emergency Medical Services, as well as certificates in Firefighter, Emergency Medical Technician (EMT), and Paramedic.